Dazzar56/vtui/README.md

 *   `GrowNone`: Stay exactly where it is.
 *   `GrowHiX`: Stretch its right edge (e.g., an `Edit` field expanding to fill width).
 *   `GrowLoX | GrowHiX | GrowLoY | GrowHiY`: Keep its relative distance from the bottom-right corner (e.g., an "OK" button anchored to the bottom).
+### 4. Pluggable Renderers (`SurfaceRenderer`)
+The framework abstracts the physical output through the `SurfaceRenderer` interface.
+This allows the same UI code to run in different environments:

+*   **AnsiRenderer:** The default backend.
+Translates buffer changes into optimized ANSI escape sequences for standard terminals.
+*   **GogpuRenderer:** A hardware-accelerated backend that draws directly to a GPU-backed window using the `gogpu` library.
+Provides crisp text rendering and high FPS.
+*   **X11/Wayland Renderers:** Native Unix backends that draw to software bitmapped windows without requiring a terminal emulator.

+You can select a backend at startup by passing the desired driver to `vtui.RunInGUIWindow`.

 ## Built-in Widgets